mlflow/mlflow-website/website/blog/2024-08-06-langgraph-pyfunc/index.md

 ```

 ## 5 - Summary
 There are many logical extensions of the this tutorial, however the MLflow components can remain largely unchanged.
+Some examples include persisting chat history to a database, implementing a more complex langgraph object, productionizing this solution, and much more!

 To summarize, here's what was covered in this tutorial:
 * Creating a simple LangGraph chain.